Basement & Foundation Waterproofing Services

 Through waterproofing the basement, the home will stay free from foundation issues, mildew, mold, and water damage.
 Water seeping in the basement is a recipe for major issues to the integrity of the home.
 The repair of such damage would be extremely expensive.
 Give us a call today to get a free assessment of the foundation of your home.

 Carrying out exterior waterproofing will eliminate any issues associated with seeping water.
 The basement will in effect remain dry and free from mold.
-We work closely with Ontario One Call who comes in at the beginning of any works to identify the location of underground gas lines and utilities.
+We work closely with the Quebec locates team who comes in at the beginning of any works to identify the location of underground gas lines and utilities.

 A successful waterproofing project will follow these ten steps: